 Hi everyone!
-This is a story about being smart.
-What would you do if you could start again?
+This is a story about taking naps.
+What would you do if you could start your nap over again?

 Day by day, she fought to stay awake.
-At night, facing the wall, she would see her breath come back, stirring her into place.
+At night, facing the wall, she could see her breath come back, stirring her into place.
 Her gaze could only see an odd, black shadow.

-Napping feverishly on an ex-boyfriend’s mattress, my breath came to me, rousing my face like a messy mind.
+Napping feverishly on an ex-boyfriend’s mattress, my breath came to me, rousing my face.
 There was no odd black shadow, only the installation piece (University of Calgary, Faculty of Art, 2001) I completed about a red cross and red intersecting paint brushes.
-Over time the red morphed into a black matte surface, replacing the glowing red symbols with something different…
+Over time, the red morphed into a black matte surface, replacing the glowing red symbols with something different…

-I gasped for air, clutching my heart as I stared into Kevin’s barren closet only to see me as a ‘doctor’, healing the world from every known pain of mankind.
+I gasped for air, clutching my heart staring into Kevin’s barren closet.
+I saw myself as a ‘doctor’, healing the world from every known pain of mankind.
 In that moment, my heart sung and I cried.
 I felt adorned, yet I was confused as to how this could have happened.
 How could this be a reality that I, Chona Fe, changed the world?
 Healed it, in fact.
 How could I be the charging force that put everything into place?

-The only other time this happened, I was napping…again…this time at my aunt’s house in one of the empty rooms.
-(Note: Filipino homes always have empty rooms, they’re probably accommodating ghosts.)
-All of the 90s furniture, including a stark, reflective black master’s bedroom set had no meaning or design in that place.
-That place where I slumbered and was suddenly awoken by, myself.
-I think I was 13, sitting up abruptly on the right side of the bed staring at myself.
+The only other time this happened, I was napping, this time at my aunt’s house in one of the empty rooms.
+(Note: Filipino homes always have empty rooms; they’re probably accommodating ghosts.)
+All of the 90s furniture, including a stark, reflective black master’s bedroom set, had no meaning or design in that place.
+That place where I slumbered and was suddenly awoken again.
+I think I was 13, sitting up abruptly on the right side of the bed, staring at myself.
 Yelling.
 Screaming at the top of my lungs.

 I wasn’t looking at a reflection of ours.

-My brother (Alan Abad) and cousins (Ryan and Vanessa Skinner), ran home from the playground in the centre of the crescent.
+My brother (Alan Abad) and cousins (Ryan and Vanessa Skinner), ran home from the playground in the centre of the crescent (71 Maryvale Cr.
+N.E., Calgary, AB).
 They heard me scream.
-They were horrified to think something terrible had happened.
+They were horrified to think something horrible had happened.
 But nothing did.
 I was alive.
-I was not attacked or eaten by a monster in the middle of my slumber.
-Vanessa grabbed my shoulders, shaking vigorously and I blinked slowly thrice.
-“What.
+I wasn’t attacked or eaten by monsters.
+Vanessa grabbed my shoulders, shaking vigorously and I blinked slowly three times, “What.
 The.
-I…don’t know what just happened, but I think…I died and saw…a different person…in,” I couldn’t even continue.
+I…don’t know what just happened, but I think…I died and saw…a different person…in…” I couldn’t even continue.
 It was that bad.

 Hi everyone!
 Remove the shackles!